 A 2012 study published in the Journal of Thyroid Research states that those with a thyroid condition are more likely to develop depression or suffer depressive states than those with normal thyroid levels.

-Additionally, one of the most common symptoms of hypothyroidism is brain fog or difficulty thinking clearly.
-Inflammation and weakening of the blood brain barrier due to limited thyroid hormone availability is typically the cause.
+One of the most common symptoms of hypothyroidism is brain fog or difficulty thinking clearly.
+Inflammation and weakening of the blood-brain barrier because of limited thyroid hormone availability is typically the cause.

 Arterial function is significantly impacted by thyroid hormone activity.
 Studies have found an association between low levels of T3 and cardiovascular disease.
 Hypothyroidism can contribute to low blood pressure and a slower heart rate.
 This increases the risk of plaque buildup, hardening of the arteries, and heart attack or stroke.